 Plain of Six Glaciers

-Another amazing hiking trail at Banff National Park is the Plain of Six Glaciers.
+Another excellent hiking trail at Banff National Park is the Plain of Six Glaciers.
 The trail begins at Lake Louise and takes hikers uphill to the Plain of Six Glaciers Teahouse.
 Here, visitors can relax and grab something to eat and drink.

 Johnston Canyon